photoangell/provejs-jquery/README.md

 - `debug` - optional (bool) will print out some debug info in the developer console.
 Debug defaults to false.
 - `enabled` - optional (booleanator) defaults to true.
 A [booleanator]() is something (bool, selector, sudo-selector, function) that evaluates to either true or false.
 So for example, you specify enabled: ':visible' and the field config will be enabled when the input is visible.
 Or perhaps, enable validation when the input is not empty by setting enabled to ':filled'.
 - `selector` - optional (string) defaults to '[name="field"]'.
 There are rare cases in which you want to validate a non-input for which you can specify a selector.
-- `trigger` optional (string) defaults to '...'.
+- `trigger` optional (string) defaults to 'change keyup click blur'.
 You change when live validation happens by changing the trigger value.
+- `stateful` - optional (bool) defaults to true.
+Prove is a stateful validator.
+You can disable stateful validation by setting stateful to false.
+Prove hashes the input value to determine if the input value has changed since last validation.
+Prove does this stateful validation with keeping a DOM reference to any inputs.

 ### Validator Options